MikeBick/WeatherTest/README.md

 ## Prerequisites

-### Clone a copy of the entire repository to your local PC.
+### Clone a copy of both repositories to your local PC.

 - acceptance-testing-master - the application under test
-- integration_tests folder.
+- this one - the integration_tests folder.

 ### Install Python and dependent modules